 If you have any questions at any time about data privacy at the Raspberry Pi Foundation, please contact us at [email protected], or write to us at: Data Protection, Raspberry Pi Foundation, 37 Hills Road, Cambridge, CB2 1NT.

 The Raspberry Pi Foundation is a UK-based charity that works to put the power of computing and digital making into the hands of people all over the world.
 We do this so that more people can harness the power of digital technologies for work, to solve problems that matter to them, and to express themselves creatively.

 The Raspberry Pi Foundation is a charity registered in England and Wales with registered number 1129409.
-We also have a number of other companies that are in our group of companies.
-These are: Raspberry Pi (Trading) Limited, CoderDojo Foundation (registered charity number CHY 20812), and Raspberry Pi Foundation North America Inc (a 501(c)(3) charity).
-Within the context of this policy, “we” means both the Raspberry Pi Foundation and its subsidiaries listed above.
+This policy applies to the Raspberry Pi Foundation and all of the entities in the Group, namely: Raspberry Pi Trading Limited, Hello World Foundation Company Limited By Guarantee (DBA CoderDojo Foundation, Irish registered charity CHY 20812), Raspberry Pi Foundation North America, Inc (a 501(c)(3) nonprofit), and the Friends of the Raspberry Pi Foundation (501(c)3).
+Within the context of this policy, “we” means the Raspberry Pi Foundation and its subsidiaries listed above.

 When you visit our website, we may collect technical information relating to your use of our website, including your browser type or the Internet Protocol (IP) address used to connect your computer to the internet.
 For more on this, see section 10, “Information about cookies”.

 As the information we collect about you will be stored on our IT infrastructure, it may also be shared with our data processors who provide email, anonymous analytics, document management, and storage services to us.
 We aim to limit the information we collect about you to only what we think is required for the purpose or purposes for which we collect it.

 If you are a:

 - Club attendee

 - Partner organisations